 2. Does this person satisfy our program’s requirements?
 We are looking for individuals with high records of achievement in academic, athletic, extracurricular, personal, or business contexts.
 Basically, we believe that the virtues of talent, work ethic, attitude and character are transferable to the early-stage business setting, and are seeking individuals who have demonstrated the ability to be successful in whatever they have done to date.
 Venture for America is also seeking to build a diverse group of Fellows in terms of geography, major, gender, ethnicity, socioeconomic background and other considerations.

 3. Would this candidate represent Venture for America’s values and mission and serve as a role model and example to others?
 Our mission as an organization is to rebuild American cities through entrepreneurship, enable our best and brightest to create new opportunities for themselves and others, and restore our culture of achievement to include value creation, risk and reward, and the common good.
 Any startup entrepreneur will tell you that an organization’s culture is crucial to its success – we feel the same way.

 Only if the answer appears to be a clear “Yes” to all of the above will a candidate be considered past the initial submission.
 We expect that the vast majority of candidates will not make it past the first stage.
-The subsequent rounds will consist of work product samples as well as phone and video interviews that will eliminate a majority of the remaining candidates.
-The final stage will consist of an in-person Venture Fellow Selection Day in New York with Board members and established entrepreneurs; if you make it to Selection Day theres still a substantial chance you will not receive an Offer.
+The subsequent rounds will consist of a video submission as well as a phone interview, each of which will yield a proportion of the remaining candidates.
+The final stage will consist of an in-person Selection Day in New York with Board members and established entrepreneurs; if you make it to Selection Day there is still a substantial chance you will not receive an Offer.

 If the above sounds forbidding or discouraging, we want to be forthright in what are looking for.
 We will be working hard to find the right candidates who will be able to make a real difference in the success and development of an early stage company and contribute to the economic and cultural revitalization of our country.